muxa/esphome-state-machine/README.md

 ## `state_machine.set` Action

 This action allows resetting the state machine current state, without going through transitions.
-This can be useful when initial state is not really know until some sensor data is available.
-Another example is when there's a "emergency escape" transition from every state to a particular state and adding a transition from every other state just makes the machine messy.
+This can be useful when initial state is not really known until some sensor data is available.

 > Note that only the target state `on_set` automation will be triggered, and all other state machine automations (`on_enter`, `on_leave` and `action` of the inputs and transitions) will be skipped.